 Similar Dimensions but Outback is quite a bit longer:

-- Outback is one inch taller.
+- Outback is about an inch taller.

-- Outback is ten inches longer.
+- Outback is about ten inches longer.

 |Differences ||CR-V || Outback|